ttidesign/Swirl-Backend/README.md

 Google Map API - Stores and near by location <br>

 ## Challenges and Overcome Obstacles
-There were few problem along the way when building this project, first because I tried to build the website so users can add their drinks, view their current cart items and checkout without having to Sign-up for an account, I planned on using cookies for storing those data, created a ```cart``` cookie, persist it and retrieve it to render its property were challenge.
+There were few problems along the way when building this project, first because I tried to build the website so users can add their drinks, view their current cart items and checkout without having to Sign-up for an account, I planned on using cookies for storing those data, created a ```cart``` cookie, persist it and retrieve it to render its property were challenge.
 It took me few tries and youtube tutorial to get it right. <br>

 Then user authentication is another challenge, I used Django allauth to handle signup and signin, so the form and function is already built out, but require user authentication with csrf-token took me a lot of trial and error.
 Styling with pre-made form from Django-allauth is another obstacle that I have to overcome, it made me better at CSS

 ## Code sample
-Since users don't have to signup for an account to order, I have to find a way to track which order belong to which customer, so at the checkout page, user would need to fill out some information for the backend to accept the order
+Since users don't have to signup for an account to order, I have to find a way to track which order belong to which customer, so at the checkout page, users would need to fill out some information for the backend to accept the order

 ```javascript
 let form = document.getElementById('form')